TheProtagonists/TheWorldBeyond/README.md

 ## (Optional) Visuals Installation

 Currently, if you want to see sun flares, auroras, clouds, ocean waves and atmospheric hazes on the celestial bodies, you will need to install the visual packs, all of which relies on the visual mod [EnviromentalVisualEnhancements](https://github.com/WazWaz/EnvironmentalVisualEnhancements/releases) (EVE) and [scatterer](https://spacedock.info/mod/141/scatterer).
-To see if your visual is installed correctly, make sure to check the planets in map view as the current version of scatterer effects does not show in the tracking station.
+To see if your visual is installed correctly, make sure to check the planets in map view as in the current version of scatterer, the effects do not show in the tracking station.

 1. Download and install the latest versions of both EVE and scatterer.